 Activity Facility Registration and Scoring Room with tables; chairs and appropriate IT equipment for registration/scoring.
 Backup laptops.
-Opening and Closing Ceremonies Can take place in an indoor arena with seating appropriate to the and Prize Giving numbers expected; or in a large hall Theory Test May take place in seating area of indoor arena; a large hall; or multiple smaller rooms where competitors can be suitably spaced and adequately supervised Conformation Assessment Suitable outdoor or indoor Loose Assessment Suitable indoor arena with viewing gallery Turnout Area for holding teams; area for judging teams on a level surface; area for photographs separate to judging area (clean, good level footing, W.B.F.S.H. flag/ Host studbook flag/ I.Y.B. flag as backdrop In Hand (and warm up) Suitable outdoor or indoor arena Catering On sight catering; Breakfast, Lunch and Dinner.
+Opening and Closing Ceremonies and Prize Giving Can take place in an indoor arena with seating appropriate to the numbers expected; or in a large hall Theory Test May take place in seating area of indoor arena; a large hall; or a smaller rooms where competitors can be suitably spaced and ade supervised Conformation Assessment Suitable outdoor or indoor Loose Assessment Suitable indoor arena with viewing gallery Turnout Area for holding teams; area for judging teams on a level surface; photographs separate to judging area (clean, good level footing, W flag/ Host studbook flag/ I.Y.B. flag as backdrop In Hand (and warm up) Suitable outdoor or indoor arena Catering On site catering; Breakfast, Lunch and Dinner.
 Access to purchase snacks and drinks throughout the day.
-Recreation/ Common Area/ Party Not close to sleeping accommodation - control of noise levels
+Food options - cater for vegetarians and vegans both in main meals and snack options; team managers should be asked to provide information in advance regarding any special dietary requirements of team members Recreation/ Common Area/ Party Not close to sleeping accommodation - control of noise levels